What is my latest passion?

 Sanjay has over fifteen years leadership experience at emerging technology companies in Silicon Valley and established innovators in key positions of business development, product management and marketing.

-Sanjay is excited to share his latest startup: oGoing "If you like Twitter, Facebook or LinkedIn, you will love oGoing social networking for your small business!"
+Sanjay is excited to share his latest startup: oGoing "If you like Twitter, Facebook or LinkedIn, you will love oGoing social and business networking for your small business!"
 Check out oGoing today, and sign up.

 As Chief Innovator of InnovationMain.com, Sanjay provides innovation consulting to emerging businesses.
 Finally, as Chief Marketer of Semdia, Sanjay provided Internet marketing services to various businesses.